 Allow for tummy time so your baby is in the right position to practice crawling.
 Help your baby get onto his or her hands and knees, put a favorite toy out of reach, and encourage your baby to move toward the desired object.

 Encourage walking by letting your baby cruise along the furniture (remove or pad furniture with sharp edges), holding your baby's hands while he or she practices, or using a sturdy walking toy or wagon.
 Walking toys usually have a bar that extends to about chest height on a baby and is attached to a stable, weighted base with wheels.
 The baby holds the bar for support and pushes the toy for movement.
-You'll need to supervise this process, of course, and make sure stairs are inaccessible.
+You'll need to supervise this process, of course, and make sure stairs are blocked off.

 Call your doctor if your child does not: